playframework/playframework/documentation/manual/working/commonGuide/production/HTTPServer.md

 ## Advanced proxy settings

 When using an HTTP frontal server, request addresses are seen as coming from the HTTP server.
-In a usual set-up, where you both have the Play app and the proxy running on the same machine, the Play app will see the requests coming from 127.0.0.1.
+In a usual set-up, where you both have the Play app and the proxy running on the same machine, the Play app will see the requests coming from `127.0.0.1`.

 Proxy servers can add a specific header to the request to tell the proxied application where the request came from.
-Most web servers will add an X-Forwarded-For header with the remote client IP address as first argument.
-If the proxy server is running on localhost and connecting from 127.0.0.1, Play will trust its `X-Forwarded-For` header.
+Most web servers will add an `X-Forwarded-For` header with the remote client IP address as first argument.
+If the proxy server is running on `localhost` and connecting from `127.0.0.1`, Play will trust its `X-Forwarded-For` header.

 However, the host header is untouched, it’ll remain issued by the proxy.
 If you use Apache 2.x, you can add a directive like: